sumn2u/learn-javascript/en/functions/set-timeout.md

 ```

 # Clear Timeout
-The clear timeout global method is used to remove any `setTimeout()` methods that are stores in variables.
-For instance let's change our last example by storing `setTimeout()` in a variable
+The `clearTimeout` global method is used to remove any `setTimeout()` methods that are stored in variables.
+For instance, let's change our last example by storing `setTimeout()` in a variable
 ```js
 console.log("Ready...");